isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 magical going on here.
 It's all just smoke and mirrors abusing Agda's mixfix parsing and typechecker in order to get nice notation for what we want.

-Of course, `_≡⟨⟩_` is no good for providing justifications.
+Of course, `def:_≡⟨⟩_` is no good for providing justifications.
 Instead, we will use the same idea, but this time leave a hole for the justification.

 ```agda